gbmhunter/NinjaTerm/README.md

 ### Real Tests With An Arduino

-Arduino sketches in `arduino-serial` allow you to program different applications onto an Arduino for testing the serial port with.
+Arduino sketches in `firmware-test-apps/arduino_*/` allow you to program different applications onto an Arduino for testing the serial port with.

 ## Releasing